 Judaism has more than once adapted itself to overcome crises that threatened its very continuation.
 We need to recognize what Jewish tradition can teach about adaptation in the face of impending ecological crisis.
-Many times, The Jewish People have stared down destruction and emerged with hope.
+More so than anyone else we have stared down destruction and emerged with hope.
 Regardless of our current situation, hope that we can make the world a better place is a basic Jewish value.